Description

 Solution

-ICAP Definition
+ICAP Definition:

 The Internet Content Adaptation Protocol (ICAP) is a lightweight HTTP-like protocol specified in RFC 3507.
-ICAP is used to extend transparent proxy servers, so as to free up resources and standardizing the way in which new features are implemented.
+ICAP is used to extend transparent proxy servers, so as to free up resources and standardize the way in which new features are implemented.

-ICAP is generally used to implement virus scanning, and content filters in transparent HTTP proxy caches.
-Content Adaptation refers to performing the particular value added service (content manipulation) for the associated client request/response.
+ICAP is generally used to implement virus scanning and content filters in transparent HTTP proxy caches.
+Content Adaptation refers to performing the particular value-added service (content manipulation) for the associated client request/response.

 ICAP concentrates on using edge-based devices (proxies and caches) to help deliver value-added services.
 At the core of this process is a cache that will proxy all client transactions and will process them through ICAP Web servers.